Brayden Clarke

-Brayden Cian Clarke (born 3 July 2007) is a footballer who plays as a centre back for Premier League side Arsenal.
+Brayden Cian Clarke (born 3 July 2007) is a professional footballer who plays as a centre-back for Premier League side Arsenal.
 He is a Wales under-19 international.

 Early career

 Clarke was born on 3 July 2007 in Birmingham, West Midlands as his father Nigel Quashie was playing for West Bromwich Albion at the time.
-In 2004, at the age of three, he moved to Hagley.
-He started his youth career at local club West Hagley and Stourbridge FC before joining the Wolverhampton Wanderers academy at nine years old.
+In 2010, at the age of three, he moved to Hagley.
+Clarke started his youth career at local club West Hagley and Stourbridge FC before joining the Wolverhampton Wanderers academy at nine years old.

 In December 2022, at the age of 15, he made his debut for the Wolves U21 side.

-In March 2024, he joined the academy of fellow Premier League club Arsenal.
+In March 2024, Clarke joined the academy of fellow Premier League club Arsenal.